spekarchik/TheBlockOfAngel/MOD_README.md

 For those who want to experience every discovery once — and move forward.
 For adventurers who seek to **explore, conquer, and uncover artifacts**, not repeat the same tasks over and over.

-If you love making every moment meaningful, **Angel Block Mod** was made for you.
+If you love making every moment meaningful, **The Block of Angel** was made for you.

 ---

 ## 💫 Thank You for Playing

 Thank you for choosing the path of the true adventurer.
-Whether you're standing on a cliff at sunrise, holding your Angel Rod… or exploring deep ruins with barely a heart left — you're living a story that matters.
+Whether you're standing on a cliff at sunrise, holding your The Rod of Angel… or exploring deep ruins with barely a heart left — you're living a story that matters.

-We hope every moment in **Angel Block Mod** makes your Minecraft world feel a little more magical.
+We hope every moment in **The Block of Angel** makes your Minecraft world feel a little more magical.
 Stay safe, stay curious — and always move forward. 🌿

 ---